 You wouldn’t go fly fishing with an ice fishing pole right?
 You wouldn’t go overnight backpacking with a canvas tent right?
 Then why would you go hiking in tennis shoes.

 Up until this year, I had been hiking solely with tennis shoes.
 I then upgraded to real hiking shoes, and found that I enjoyed hiking so much more, and found I could hike longer.

+So are is hiking with tennis shoes a good idea?
+Hiking with tennis shoes just isn’t a great idea, instead you should look at buying a set of hiking boots or shoes.
 Hiking shoes give you more grip, better comfort, and you use less energy than when you hike with tennis shoes.
-Making it just not a great idea to hike with tennis shoes.
+This makes it just not a great idea to hike with tennis shoes.